 Download the Ubuntu Server iso image from ubuntu.com.
-Make sure to select the correct version for your system (32 or 64 bit).
+Select the correct version for your system (32/64 bit).

 Either burn it to a CD, or preferably write the image to a USB thumb drive - Linux Live USB Creator is a great, and free, tool for this task.

 Boot to the installer CD or flash drive, and when prompted with the install menu, press F4 to select 'Install a minimal system'.
 Then install Ubuntu Server.